willfurnass/sheffield_hpc/iceberg/software/apps/abaqus.rst

 After connecting to iceberg (see :ref:`ssh`), start an interactive sesssion with the :code:`qrsh` command.

-Load version 2017 of Abaqus and fetch the ``s4d`` example by running the following commands
+Load version 2017 of Abaqus and fetch the ``s4d`` example by running the following commands:

 .. code-block:: sh